The Classics

 Wallace D. Wattles wrote the seminal 'The Science of Getting Rich,' teaching that wealth creation follows exact scientific principles.
 He emphasised creative thought over competitive action, systematic application of universal laws, and the importance of gratitude in manifestation.

-Read more →New ThoughtFlorence Scovel Shinn
+Read more →Florence Scovel Shinn

 1871-1940